aws-samples/enhancing-telecom-security-with-AWS/README.md

 # CISA Hardening Guidelines Mapped to AWS Controls

 ## Overview
 This repository contains detailed mapping between CISA's Enhanced Visibility and Hardening Guidance for Communications Infrastructure and corresponding AWS security controls and services.
-The content serves as a companion to the AWS Security Blog post "[Enhancing Telecom Security with AWS](https://aws.amazon.com/blogs/security/enhancing-telecom-security-with-aws/)".
+The content serves as a companion to the AWS Security Blog post: [Enhancing Telecom Security with AWS](https://aws.amazon.com/blogs/security/enhancing-telecom-security-with-aws/).

 ## Purpose
 This technical guidance helps organizations: